codelabmw/laravel-infinite-scroll/README.md

 ### Stacks & Extensibility

 - **Stack detection:** The install command tries to auto-detect your current stack (e.g., React) and sets it as the default in the selection menu.
 - **Multiple stacks supported:** The package is designed to support any Inertia frontend stack.
-Each stack implementation is responsible for its own frontend component.
+Each stack implementation is responsible for its own frontend components.
 - **Adding custom stacks:** You can extend the package by implementing the `Stack` contract and registering your stack and component.
 Community contributions for additional stacks (Vue, Svelte, etc.) are encouraged!

 ---